buildpacks/spec/platform.md

 A **launcher layer** refers to a layer in the app OCI image containing the **launcher** itself and/or launcher configuration.

 The **launcher** refers to a lifecycle executable packaged in the **app image** for the purpose of executing processes at runtime.

+An **image extension** refers to software compliant with the [Image Extension Interface Specification](image-extension.md).
+Image extensions participate in detection and execute before the buildpack build process.

 #### Additional Terminology
 An **image reference** refers to either a **tag reference** or **digest reference**.